simonpierreboucher/llm_multiple_generation/README.md

    ```bash
    jupyter notebook
    ```
-2. **Select a Notebook**: Open any of the notebooks (summarize, generate, few-shot, or translate) to explore the functionality.
+2. **Select a Notebook**: Open any of the notebooks (summarize, generate, few-shot, translate, or QA) to explore its functionality.
 3. **Follow Instructions**: Each notebook includes instructions and code for working with LLMs in the context of specific generation tasks.

 ## Use Cases